17.10.2020

 • gray sandpiper;

-It happens that his name is "gray row", but he does not belong to their family.
-From a real gray row, it differs in color and structural features of the legs.
+Sometimes it is called the “gray rower,” but it does not belong to their family.
+It differs from the real gray row in color and structural features of the leg.

 Features of cockerels

-Chickens, indeed, are somewhat reminiscent of grebes.
-They are just as fragile and fragile.
-In order not to get grebes instead of delicious cockerels, you need to know the exact description of the fungus:
+Chickens, indeed, are somewhat reminiscent of toadstools.
+They are just as shaky and weak.
+To avoid getting toadstools instead of tasty cockerels, you need to know the exact description of the mushroom:

 1. Hat.
-This is the most noticeable part of the cockerels, so it is worth studying it in detail.
-The cap is ringed, from a young age, the cap is round, shaped like an egg.
-The edges are slightly curled down.
+This is the most noticeable part of bettas, so it is worth studying it in detail.
+The ringed cap, from a young age, has a rounded cap, shaped like an egg.
+The edges are slightly curled downwards.
 The color is slightly brownish - similar to the shades of chicken eggs.
-The diameter of the cap in young fungi is 5 cm, in old ones - 10-12 cm.
+The diameter of the cap for young fungi is 5 cm, for old ones it is 10-12 cm.

 As it grows, the egg-shaped cap unfolds, turning into a cap.
 The edges are aligned, and the torn film forms a ring around the leg.
-The plates, overgrown with spores, are first light yellow.
-As the betta grows, the plates darken.
-In old mushrooms, they are rusty or light brown in color.
-The top of the cap is dotted with cracks and covered with a slight whitish coating.
+The plates overgrown with spores are initially light yellow.
+As the males grow, the plates darken.
+In old mushrooms they are rusty or light brown in color.
+The top of the cap is riddled with cracks and covered with a light whitish coating.

 2. Leg.
-The chicken is the most common.
+The chicken has the most common one.
 It reaches 12 cm in length.
-Thickness - up to 3 cm.
-Shape - cylindrical.
-Below - a slight thickening.
+Thickness is up to 3 cm.
+Shape is cylindrical.
+Below there is a slight thickening.
 There is a film membrane.
-The lower part is smooth, at the top - a slight coating.
-Color - light yellow.
+The lower part is smooth, the upper part has a slight coating.
+Color – light yellow.

 3. Pulp.
-Its taste is similar to mushrooms.
-Has a fibrous structure.
-Thick but somewhat watery.
-Color - white.
+Its taste is similar to champignons.
+It has a fibrous structure.
+Dense, but somewhat watery.
+Color – white.
 Often affected by worms.

-Experienced mushroom pickers talk on the video about the features of the ringed cap - how it looks, where it grows, what is interesting:
+Experienced mushroom pickers talk in a video about the features of the ringed cap - what it looks like, where it grows, why it is interesting:

 Where and when does it grow?